-Problem set #4 (which is due on Thursday, September 26) consists of two problems: 1) an optimal (expected utility-maximizing) portfolio problem, and 2) a stochastic dominance problem.
-We’ll discuss stochastic dominance next Tuesday, but in the meantime allow me to provide you with some hints for setting up the first problem.
+Problem set #4 (which is due on Thursday, February 13) consists of two problems: 1) an optimal (expected utility-maximizing) portfolio problem, and 2) a stochastic dominance problem.
+We’ll discuss stochastic dominance on Tuesday, but in the meantime here are some hints for setting up the first problem.

 - U(W) = W.5; for Investor A and U(W) = ln W for Investor B;